Nexmo/stitch-android-quickstart/docs/1-simple-conversation.md

 Private Key saved to: private.key
 ```

 The first item is the Application ID and the second is a private key that is used generate JWTs that are used to authenticate your interactions with Nexmo.
 You should take a note of it.
 We'll refer to this as `YOUR_APP_ID` later.
-The second value is a private key location.
-The private key is used to generate JWTs that are used to authenticate your interactions with Nexmo.

 ### 1.2 - Generate an Application JWT